ietf-wg-cellar/flac-specification/flac.md

 Each FLAC frame (including all of its subframes) is treated as a single frame in the Matroska context.

-In case an audio stream is encoded where audio properties (sample rate, number of channels or bit depth) change at some point in the stream, this should be dealt with a by finishing the current Matroska segment and starting a new one with the new properties.
+If an audio stream is encoded where audio properties (sample rate, number of channels or bit depth) change at some point in the stream, this should be dealt with a by finishing the current Matroska segment and starting a new one with the new properties.

 ## ISO Base Media File Format (MP4) mapping

 The full encapsulation definition of FLAC audio in MP4 files was deemed too extensive to include in this document.
-A definition document can be found at https://github.com/xiph/flac/blob/master/doc/isoflac.txt This document is summarized here.
+A definition document can be found at https://github.com/xiph/flac/blob/master/doc/isoflac.txt The definitions document is summarized here.

 The sample entry code is 'fLaC'.
 The channelcount and samplesize fields in the sample entry follow from the values as found in the FLAC stream.
 The samplerate field can be different, because FLAC can carry audio with much higher sample rates than can be coded for in the sample entry.
 When possible, the samplerate field should contain the sample rate as found in the FLAC stream, shifted left by 16 bits to get the 16.16 fixed point representation of the samplerate field.
 When the FLAC stream contains a sample rate higher than can be coded, the samplerate field contains the greatest expressible regular division of the sample rate, e.g. 48000 for sample rates of 96kHz and 192kHz or 44100 for a sample rate of 88200Hz.
 When the FLAC stream contain audio with an unusual sample rate that has no regular division, the maximum value of 65535.0 Hz is used.
 As FLAC streams with a high sample rate are common, a parser or decoder MUST read the value from the FLAC streaminfo metadata block or a frame header to determine the actual sample rate.
 The sample entry contains one 'FLAC specific box' with code 'dfLa'.

 The FLAC specific box extends FullBox, with version number 0 and all flags set to 0, and contains all FLAC data before the first audio frame but `fLaC` ASCII signature (i.e. all metadata blocks).

-In case an audio stream is encoded where audio properties (sample rate, number of channels or bit depth) change at some point in the stream, this MUST be dealt in a MP4 generic manner e.g. with several `stsd` atoms and different sample-description-index values in the `stsc` atom.
+If an audio stream is encoded where audio properties (sample rate, number of channels or bit depth) change at some point in the stream, this MUST be dealt in a MP4 generic manner e.g. with several `stsd` atoms and different sample-description-index values in the `stsc` atom.

 Each FLAC frame is a single sample in the context of MP4 files.